Ballymena Showgrounds: Main stadium

+The main pitch is home to Ballymena United.

 New Stand

 The New Stand replaced the old 'Clock Stand' which ran parallel to the side of the pitch and was knocked down in 2001, in preparation for the new construction.
 The stand incorporates approximately sixteen changing rooms, offices and bars - as well as press and corporate facilities.

-The first game it was open to the public was an Ulster Cup tie against Carrick Rangers in August 2002; however was officially unveiled a month later with the glamour friendly with Bolton Wanderers.
+The first game it was open to the public was an Ulster Cup tie against Carrick Rangers in August 2002; however was officially unveiled a month later with a "glamour" friendly with Bolton Wanderers.

 Home supporters are situated in this stand, as they use the turnstiles at the social club to enter the ground.

-The stand cost £3million pounds to build, and as yet has not been officially named despite prolonged debate by the council who have recently proposed selling the naming rights to local businesses, although the fans thoughts that the 'New Stand' should be renamed 'The Norman McBurney Stand' after the Ballymena born owner of haulage company McBurney Transport.
+The stand cost £3million pounds to build, and as yet has not been officially named despite prolonged debate by the council who have proposed selling the naming rights to local businesses, although the fans thoughts that the 'New Stand' should be renamed 'The Norman McBurney Stand' after the Ballymena born owner of haulage company McBurney Transport.

 Warden Street Stand

 It cost £250,000 to construct and was used for the first time in a 2–0 defeat in a Tyler Cup game against Shamrock Rovers in July, 1980.

 The stand, which is now used to hold visiting supporters has a seating capacity of just over 1,200.
 The stand was used to house the home supporters until the opening of the new grandstand in 2002.

 In front of the stand is terracing which can hold around 2,000 standing spectators.
 The dug-outs also sit in front of this stand.

-United's PA Announcer - Davy "Kingo" King can be found in this stand, as when he's not covering games live for local radio station - SevenFM from the old press box, he's playing his unique collection of records over the tannoy.

-It has been revealed that there has been announcements that the stand is going to be completely refurbished to bring its seating capacity up to 2,200, the work shall commence on 14 January 2010 in which the terracing shall be removed and replaced by seating the roof shall also be replaced and the seats replaced.

-This work has now been completed and the new stand was first used in a 3–1 home victory for Ballymena United F.C over Portadown F.C on 16 October 2010.
+It was revealed that the stand would be completely refurbished to bring its seating capacity up to 2,200.
+This work was due to commence on 14 January 2010, with the terracing due to be removed and replaced by seating.
+The roof was also planned to replaced and the seats replaced.
+This work was completed and the new stand was first used in a 3–1 home victory for Ballymena United F.C over Portadown F.C on 16 October 2010.

-Security Tower
+Security tower

-With aid of grants from the Sports Council, Ballymena United have erected a brand new security control tower which will be used by the police and United stewards to monitor behaviour at the Showgrounds.
+With aid of grants from the Sports Council, Ballymena United have erected a security control tower which will be used by the police and United stewards to monitor behaviour at the Showgrounds.

-This further adds to the reputation of the Ballymena Showgrounds as the best facility for football in Ulster.

-Pitch 2 (3G)
+Other pitches

+Other pitches at the ground include: